SebKuzminsky/rpi-debug-probe-arm/README.md

 To connect the Debug Probe to the ARM connector i use the [Olimex ARM JTAG adapter board](https://www.olimex.com/Products/ARM/JTAG/ARM-JTAG-20-10/).

-* use the "SH to 3 male pins" cable of the Debug Probe
+* use the "JST SH to 3 male pins" cable of the Debug Probe
 * connect to the 2x10 2.54 mm pitch connector of the ARM JTAG adapter board
 * Black to any of pins 4, 6, 8, 10, or 12
 * Orange (SWDCLK) to pin 9 on the adapter